Strongly Coupled Dark Energy Cosmologies yielding large mass Primordial Black Holes: SCDEW cosmologies: a fast reminder

 \cite{bmm} showed eqs.~(\ref{relativisticeq}) or (\ref{nonrelativisticeq1}) to be consistent with DM being a spinor field $\psi$, interacting with $\Phi$ through a generalized Yukawa lagrangian

 provided that

-Here 2 indipendent mass scales, $m = m_p/b$ and $\mu = g\, m_p$ are introduced.
-The constant $b$, however, coincides with the factor $b$ gauging the DM--$\Phi$ interaction strength in eq.~(\ref{couplingconstant}), so that $C=1/m$; on the contrary, $g$ keeps undetermined, as well as an additive constant on $\Phi$.
+(see also \cite{das}).
+Here 2 independent mass scales, $m = m_p/b$ and $\mu = g\, m_p$ are introduced.
+The constant $b$, however, coincides with the factor $b$ gauging the DM--$\Phi$ interaction strength in eq.~(\ref{couplingconstant}), so that $C=1/m$; on the contrary, $g$ and an additive constant on $\Phi$ keep undetermined.

-Let us however outline a sort of numerical coincidence: we can assume $\Phi$ to be normalized so that its value, at the Planck scale, is $m_p$; this can be done by assuming $g = (2\pi) e^{-b}$, as we mostly did in previous work, so obtaining significant data fits if $b = 4(\pi/3)^{1/2}\beta \simeq 40$; then $\mu$ turns out to be of the order of the electroweak scale.
-Seemingly, this constrains $\beta$ to be $\cal O C \to C_{eff} = {C \over 1 + {\cal R} \exp[C(\Phi- \Phi_p)]}